MicrosoftDocs/MIMDocs/MIMDocs/pam/step-5-establish-trust-between-priv-corp-forests.md

 [Step 6 »](step-6-transition-group-to-pam.md)

-For each CORP domain such as *contoso.local*, the *PRIV* and *CONTOSO* domain controllers need to be bound by a trust.
-This lets users in the *PRIV* domain to access resources on the CORP domain.
+For each CORP domain such as contoso.local, the PRIV and CONTOSO domain controllers need to be bound by a trust.
+This lets users in the PRIV domain to access resources on the CORP domain.

 ## Connect each domain controller to its counterpart

-Prior to establishing trust, each domain controller must be configured for DNS name resolution for its counterpart, based on the other domain controller/DNS server’s IP address.
+Before establishing trust, each domain controller must be configured for DNS name resolution for its counterpart, based on the other domain controller/DNS server’s IP address.

 1. If the domain controllers or server with the MIM software are deployed as virtual machines, ensure that there are no other DNS servers which are providing domain naming services to those computers.
     - If the virtual machines have multiple network interfaces, including network interfaces connected to public networks, you may need to temporarily disable those connections or override the Windows network interface settings.
 It's important to make sure that a DHCP-supplied DNS server address is not used by any virtual machines.